-Adult care for patients with congenital heart disease is available at both the Columbia and Weill Cornell campuses.
-The Joan and Michael Schneeweiss Center for Adult Congenital Heart Disease at New York-Presbyterian/Columbia University Medical Center is one of the nation's oldest, largest, and most experienced adult congenital heart disease programs.
-The Cornell Center for Adult Congenital Heart Disease at New York-Presbyterian/Weill Cornell Medical Center has a proud tradition of caring for patients using cutting-edge therapeutics and a collaborative, holistic approach to medicine.
+We have a long history addressing the complex needs of people with adult congenital heart disease, having formed one of the first such programs in 1987.
+The Joan and Michael Schneeweiss Center for Adult Congenital Heart Disease at New York-Presbyterian Columbia University Medical Center is one of the nation's oldest, largest, and most experienced adult congenital heart disease programs.
+The Cornell Center for Adult Congenital Heart Disease at New York-Presbyterian Weill Cornell Medical Center has a proud tradition of caring for people using innovative treatments and a collaborative, holistic approach.

-Pediatric patients are cared for by physicians and surgeons at the Congenital Heart Center of NewYork-Presbyterian, a joint program between NewYork-Presbyterian Morgan Stanley Children's Hospital and NewYork-Presbyterian Phyllis and David Komansky Center for Children's Health.
-Each year, the Center's surgeons perform more than 700 cardiac operations, including some 175 heart repairs in newborn infants.
-Both NewYork-Presbyterian's adult and pediatric heart surgery programs are ranked among the top programs in the nation by U.S. News and World Report.
+Children with congenital heart disease receive care from physicians and surgeons at the Congenital Heart Center of NewYork-Presbyterian, a joint program between NewYork-Presbyterian Morgan Stanley Children's Hospital and NewYork-Presbyterian Phyllis and David Komansky Center for Children's Health.
+Each year, the Center's surgeons perform more than 700 heart operations, including about 175 heart repairs in newborn infants.
+Learn more.